-1 NGG Licence, Special Condition 5.6 System Operator external incentives, revenues and costs (SOIRCt) National Grid | System Management Principles Statement Version 9.1 (for Consultation)
+1 NGG Licence, Special Condition 5.6 System Operator external incentives, revenues and costs (SOIRCt) National Grid | System Management Principles Statement Version 11.0 (Approved)

 The Statement refers to several provisions in the UNC.
 If any of the relevant provisions in the UNC are modified it may become necessary for NGG to seek an amendment to the Statement so that it remains consistent with the UNC.
 Prior to any such amendment, the UNC shall take precedence over the Statement.